gasduster99/sppComp/try1/try1_2.md

 and temporally, but many domains of interest (e.g. market category, gear type, catch disposition) remain unsampled or sparsely sampled due to a proliferation of categories over time, logistical constraints, and limited resources (Sen 1986; Crone 1995; Pearson et al. 2008; Tsou et al. 2015).
-Ad-hoc ‘data borrowing’ algorithms based on expert opinion are used to calculate species compositions for unsampled strata and domains, but these algorithms have unknown bias and do not produce estimates of uncertainty.
-In contrast, model-based estimators are increasingly used to estimate quantities of interest for domains with small sample sizes and/or unsampled strata (sometimes referred to as ‘small area’ estimation; Rao 2003).
+Ad-hoc data borrowing algorithms based on expert opinion are used to calculate species compositions for unsampled strata and domains, but these algorithms have unknown bias and do not produce estimates of uncertainty.
+In contrast, model-based estimators are increasingly used to estimate quantities of interest for domains with small sample sizes and/or unsampled strata (sometimes referred to as small area estimation; Rao 2003).
 Shelton et al.
 (2012) developed a Bayesian hierarchical statistical framework for species composition data that pools information among sparsely sampled strata, predicts species compositions for unsampled strata, and can be combined with